iammix/anyfile/README.md

 ```

-By following these steps, you can easily extend the Neuroclue Technical Project to support new file formats with minimal changes to the existing codebase, ensuring flexibility and adaptability for various data formats.
+By following these steps, you can easily extend the Anyfile Project to support new file formats with minimal changes to the existing codebase, ensuring flexibility and adaptability for various data formats.

 ## Acknowledgements